 However, there are a few disadvantages to this, and they are the following:

-- Can easily lead to overeating along with obesity, so you’ll need to be vigilant and measure out the food and not refill the bowl until the next mealtime
+- This can easily lead to overeating along with obesity, so you’ll need to be vigilant and measure out the food and not refill the bowl until the next mealtime

 - If you have multiple cats, it’s difficult to really control the food intake, so you should make sure that you watch this since it can be a bit of a problem

 This is like humans with their own “diets” that are used in order to lose weight.
-Cats essentially do the same thing, and portion controlled feeding does involve getting the recommended daily amount of food that they need between two or so meals.
-You should space these meals out about 8-12 hours or so.
+Cats essentially do the same thing, and portion-controlled feeding does involve getting the recommended daily amount of food that they need between two or so meals.
+You should space these meals out for about 8-12 hours or so.

 Now, there are some plus and minus points with this, and they are as follows: